Princess Tsuguko of Takamado: Childhood and education

 Princess Tsuguko was born on 8 March 1986 at Aiiku Hospital in Minami-Azabu, Tokyo as the first daughter and child of Norihito, Prince Takamado and his wife Hisako, Princess Takamado (née Tottori).
 She has two younger sisters: Noriko (born 1988) and Ayako (born 1990), both of whom are no longer members of the Japanese Imperial Family.

 She graduated from Gakushuin Primary School, Gakushuin Girls' Junior and Senior High School.
 After that, she entered the Faculty of Intercultural Studies of Gakushuin Women's College, but dropped out in March 2005.
 She attended the University of Edinburgh in Scotland from 13 April 2004 to 1 July 2008, where she studied criminal psychology and sociology, but dropped out.

 In March 2013, Princess Tsuguko graduated from the School of International Liberal Studies at Waseda University with a bachelor's degree.
 She works at the Japan Committee for UNICEF from April 2013.

 Public life and duties

-2006 – 2010
+2006–2010

-Princess Tsuguko participates very frequently in the activities of the Imperial family: she came of age on 8 March 2006, when she turned 20.
-To mark the occasion, she was awarded the 2nd class of the Order of the Precious Crown and attended a press conference in her honour, during which she answered questions from reporters about her future and her past.
-Since then, she has been able to start taking part in activities on behalf of the Imperial Family.
+Princess Tsuguko participates frequently in the activities of the Imperial family: she came of age on 8 March 2006, when she turned 20.
+To mark the occasion, she was awarded the 2nd class of the Order of the Precious Crown and attended a press conference in her honor.
+Since then, she has been able to take part in activities on behalf of the Imperial Family.

 In 2006, Princess Tsuguko represented the Imperial family at the Silver Wedding anniversary celebrations of Grand Duke Henri and Grand Duchess Maria Teresa of Luxembourg.